-Approximately 15,000 sqm of new employment generating floorspace (both aviation and non-aviation related), including a mix of B1 (business), B2 (general industry) and B8 (storage) uses, will be provided on the north-eastern side of the Airport.
+Approximately 15,000 sqm of new employment generating floorspace (both aviation and non-aviation related), including a mix of B1 (business), B2 (general industry) and B8 (storage) /hangar uses, will be provided on the north-eastern side of the Airport.

-New development at the Airport must be designed to minimise its impact on the landscape as well as on the open nature of the Shoreham-Lancing Local Green Gap.
+New development at the Airport must be designed to minimise its impact on the landscape as well as on the open nature of the

+Shoreham-Lancing Local Green Gap.
 Key views must be retained, and any impacts on the historic character of the Airport and the historic assets within it must be minimised.
 A Development Brief will be required to address these issues.

-Significant improvements will be required on the A27 Sussex Pad junction to accommodate new development.
+Significant improvements will be required on the A27 Sussex Pad junction to accommodate new development New development at the Airport will result in a need for improved access from the A27.
 Access across the A27 to the South Downs National Park for pedestrians, cyclists and equestrians must be retained, and where possible, enhanced.
+New development will also be required to contribute to the provision or funding of mitigation for offsite traffic impacts on the strategic road network and local roads through a package of measures including improvements to the A27/A2025 Grinstead Lane junction.

-A package of site- specific travel behaviour initiatives to maximise opportunities to encourage sustainable modes of transport will be required.
+A package of site-specific travel behaviour initiatives to maximise opportunities to encourage sustainable modes of transport will be required.
 (This should include travel behaviour initiatives such as workplace travel plans).
 These initiatives will include improvements to adjacent footpaths, cycle ways and bus transport, linking the Airport to the A259 coast road and Shoreham town centre.
 A travel plan will need to accompany any future planning application at the site, detailing sustainable transport measures to reduce the impact of development on the highway network.

 Due to the current Flood Zone 3b (functional floodplain) designation at the Airport, no development shall take place within the allocated area until the relevant section of the Shoreham Adur Tidal Walls on the west bank has been completed.
 In addition, flood mitigation measures will need to be incorporated into the development in order to further reduce flood risk.
-A Flood Risk Assessment will be required at the planning application stage.
+A Flood Risk Assessment (FRA) will be required at the planning application stage.
+The FRA must take account of and seek to facilitate relevant recommendations of the Lancing Surface Water Management Plan.

 Mitigation measures will be required to ensure that new development at the Airport does not impact on the ecological value of the airport itself or the adjacent Adur Estuary SSSI.
-Opportunities for ecological enhancements should also be sought through new development.
+Opportunities for ecological enhancements should also be sought through new development Ecological enhancements should be incorporated as an integral part of the development.